-Some of these factors are out of our control, but some we truly can control.
+These are just a few of the things that occur, as an inevitable part of the ageing process, some of these factors are out of our control, but some we truly can control.

 - Fibroblasts decrease in the dermis.
 The tough, fibrous, elastic matrix begins to weaken, causing nearby hydrating molecules to decrease in volume, so there is less water around to keep our collagen and elastin fibres flexible and moist.
-This drought has a knock on effect, preventing fresh new cells from developing.
+This drought has a knock-on effect, preventing fresh new cells from developing.
 This is why as we age skin becomes dehydrated; my article the clear skin difference looks at this in more detail

-- Collagen depletes and our elastin fibres become less supple, basically our internal scaffolding starts to become shaky and starts to lose its bounce.
+- Collagen depletes and our elastin fibres become less supple, basically, our internal scaffolding starts to become shaky and starts to lose its bounce.
 Think of all the times you smile, frown and yawn, when you do this lines begin to form

 - Fat shrinkage occurs beneath the face, contributing to deep furrows and wrinkles that we associate with ageing

 - We produce less oil as we age, which normally keeps our skin soft and supple.
 This is due to the reduction of the activity in the sebaceous and sudoriferous glands

 - Hormones change causing the skin to become drier, which is why you need to take linoleic acid